 While no treatment can cure ADHD, caregivers and parents must educate themselves about this disorder so they can understand it and design an effective treatment plan.
-It is up to the caregiver to become an informed consumer and learn to distinguish the accurate information from the inaccurate.
-Relatives, teachers and caretakers need to understand that ADHD is neurobiological and a child's brain works a bit differently.
+It is up to the caregiver to become an informed consumer and learn to distinguish accurate information from the inaccurate.
+Relatives, teachers and caretakers need to understand that ADHD is neurobiological and that a child's brain works a bit differently.
 ADHD is not the result of too much sugar or too little discipline.

 Effective treatment involves the use of a multimodal approach that includes an appropriate educational program; behavior modification; parent, child and teacher education; and sometimes counseling and medication (CHADD, 2001).
 Caregivers need to advocate for their children in academic settings as well as in their home environment.
-Children with ADHD are now eligible for special educational services in the public schools under both the Individuals with Disabilities in Education Act (IDEA: Public Law 101-476) and Section 504 of the Rehabilitation Act of 1973 (Public Law 93-112) (Barkley, 2001).
+Children with ADHD may be eligible for special educational services in the public schools under both the Individuals with Disabilities in Education Act (IDEA: Public Law 101-476) and Section 504 of the Rehabilitation Act of 1973 (Public Law 93-112) (Barkley, 2001).
+IDEA governs special education requirements and Section 504 provides for reasonable accommodations for children with disabilities (Gephart, 2002).
 Maximizing positive outcomes under these laws is possible with caregiver involvement.

 Effective parent training teach strategies to modify behaviors and improve outcomes.
-Because ADHD is highly hereditary, many parents of children with ADHD discover that they too have ADHD when their child is diagnosed (CHADD, 2001).
+Because ADHD is hereditary, many parents of children with ADHD discover, when their child is diagnosed, that they too have ADHD (CHADD, 2001).
 Parents with ADHD may need the same types of evaluation and treatment that they seek for their children.